 The Purposeful Perfectionist

-GST was fundamentally a nurseryman and he lived a life fully immersed in the garden.
-His passion was sparked at a young age by a special birthday present he was given when he turned six: a beautiful potted fuchsia.
+Graham was fundamentally a nurseryman and he lived a life fully immersed in the garden.
+Graham's passion was sparked at a young age by a special birthday present he was given when he turned six: a beautiful potted fuchsia.

-GST was best known for his work with garden roses and his leadership of over 100 National Trust gardens.
+Graham was best known for his work with garden roses and his leadership of over 100 National Trust gardens.
 He wrote 19 books on gardening.
-Ever the purposeful perfectionist, he never wasted a moment.
+Ever the purposeful perfectionist, Graham never wasted a moment.

-What do folks have to say about GST on social media?
+What do folks have to say about Graham on social media?
 Here’s a sampling:

 "Pachysandra ground cover - A GST classic!"